usnavy/Navy-Design-Guide/image-scheme.md

 > Some colors don't pair well with our brand colors.
 Avoid images
 > with large areas of clashing color.

+##### Composition
+When considering the composition of an informational image, avoid images that can cause uncertainty, confusion, misinformation or disinformation.
+Clear informational representation is necessary to provide accuracy and comprehension.
+Cohesion is necessary.

 <hr>

 ### Assorted Imagery